Jebonn/Active-Directory-Lab/README.md

 6. The name and location of the VM can be left as is.
 7. Use 32 GB for the disk size (Microsoft recommends 32 GB as the absolute minimum).
 8. A minimum of 2 GB RAM and 2 CPU cores should be chosen.
 Click "Finish" to create the VM.
 9. *(Optional) more RAM and cores may be allocated to help speed up the installation process of Windows Server 2022 and Active Directory in the next couple of steps.
-Once installed, the allocation can be reverted back after.*
+Once installed, the allocation can be reverted back.*

 > https://github.com/user-attachments/assets/c75774ee-c3c5-49ea-a81f-b579ff695e59